 Reference Check Form

-When a final candidate for a code 100/110, 104/114, 106/116 or 107/117 is selected for a position, the supervisor or Human Resources Representative must complete this form prior to extending an offer.
+When a final candidate for an Office and Clerical (Local 3882), Laboratory and Technical (Local 3882), and Service Staff (Local 1, Local 810, and Non-Union) employee is selected for a position, the supervisor or Human Resources Representative must complete this form prior to extending an offer.
 The completed form should be included in the new hire paperwork package.

 1. New York State Department of Education Office of the Professions: